-For 2024 and beyond, action items under Goal 3.a will continue to focus on these two tools.
-The action items that NOAA Fisheries will use to develop annual and longer-term milestones to implement Goal 3.a are:
+For 2024 and beyond, Action Items under Goal 3.a will continue to focus on these two tools.
+NOAA Fisheries will use the following Action Items to develop annual and longer-term milestones to implement Goal 3.a:

-Action Item 3.a.1: Conduct climate vulnerability assessments (CVAs) for living marine resources, habitats and coastal communities, identify gaps or needed updates in existing CVAs, and identify new and existing on-ramps for use in management.
+Action Item 3.a.1: Conduct climate vulnerability assessments (CVAs) for living marine resources, habitats, and coastal communities; identify gaps or needed updates in existing CVAs; and identify new and existing on-ramps for use in management.